Does varicocele treatment improve fertility in men?

 Photo of a doctor and patient

-Varicoceles are varicose veins in the scrotum caused by blood building up in the testicles and permanently enlarging the veins.
-There is some that varicoceles might reduce men’s .
-But scientists don't yet fully understand why that may be.
-Some experts believe that the quality of the sperm is poorer because the varicocele reduces the blood supply to the affected testicle.
+Varicoceles are varicose veins in the scrotum (the sac that holds men's testicles).
+They develop if blood builds up in the testicles, permanently enlarging the veins.
+Varicoceles can reduce men's .
+Scientists don't yet fully understand why they can have this effect.
+Some believe that the quality of the sperm is poorer because the varicocele reduces the blood supply to the affected testicle.
 Others believe that the build-up of blood in the scrotum raises the temperature of the testicle, which could affect sperm production.

-The researchers were careful about drawing conclusions from their analysis because of flaws in the study design.
-Overall, though, the studies suggest that women are more likely to become pregnant if their partner’s varicocele is treated.
-But that only applies to men who have a palpable varicocele (one that can be felt from the outside) and poor sperm quality before the procedure.
-The studies can only provide a rough estimate of how many men benefited from this treatment.
-Expressed in numbers:
+Research has shown that women are somewhat more likely to become pregnant if their partner's varicocele is treated.
+But only if the men have a palpable varicocele (one that can be felt from the outside) and poor sperm quality before the procedure.
+The studies provide a rough estimate of how many men could benefit from this treatment.

 • About 21 out of 100 women became pregnant even though their partner's varicocele wasn't treated.

-• About 26 to 64 out of 100 women became pregnant after their partner's varicocele was treated.
+• About 33 out of 100 women became pregnant after their partner's varicocele was treated.

-The treatment wasn't found to help in men who had a varicocele that could only be detected using ultrasound and who had normal sperm quality.
+The treatment wasn't found to help in the following men: Those who had a varicocele that could only be detected in an ultrasound scan (not felt from the outside) and who had normal sperm quality.

 Persad E, O'Loughlin CA, Kaur S et al. Surgical or radiological treatment for varicoceles in subfertile men.
 Cochrane Database Syst Rev 2021; (4): CD000479.